 - Chopped toasted cashews

-- Add the coconut milk and bring the curry up to a boil.
+- Bring the curry up to a boil.
 Then lower the heat to maintain a simmer, and cook until the veggies have softened and the curry has started to thicken, about 10 minutes.

-- Then add the asparagus and chicken.
+- Next add the asparagus and chicken.
 Simmer for 3-4 minutes until the asparagus has turned bright green, and is crisp tender.

-- Remove the pan from the heat and stir in the fish sauce and chopped greens.
+- Remove the pan from the heat and stir in the fish sauce and chopped spinach.
 Let the mixture set for 2-3 minutes stirring occasionally, or until the greens have just wilted.

 - Season to taste with sea salt, then serve the curry with your choice of toppings.